 Gold Exploration Update - Hedgehog Project near Barkerville B.C., Canada

-Vancouver, BC - TheNewswire - October 15, 2019 - Surge Exploration Inc. (the "Company "or "Surge") (TSXV:SUR) (OTC:SURJF) (FRA: DJ5C), is pleased to report on the status of the Hedgehog project located near the historic gold mining community of Barkerville in east central British Columbia.
-The Hedgehog project is subject to an option agreement whereby Surge may earn a 60% interest in the project currently wholly owned by Eastfield Resources Ltd. by making payments (cash and or shares) totalling CAD$500,000 and completing work commitments totalling CAD$2,500,000 over a five year term.
+Vancouver, BC - TheNewswire - October 16, 2019 - Eastfield Resources Ltd. (TSXV:ETF) (OTC:ETFLF) ("Eastfield") is pleased to report on the status of the Hedgehog project located near the historic gold mining community of Barkerville in east central British Columbia.
+The Hedgehog project is subject to an option agreement whereby Surge Exploration Inc. may earn a 60% interest in the project currently wholly owned by Eastfield Resources Ltd. by making payments (cash and or shares) totalling CAD$500,000 and completing work commitments totalling CAD$2,500,000 over a five year term.

 A trenching and excavator pitting program was completed at Hedgehog (Lottie area) in mid-August.
 Twenty-nine (29) excavations were completed using a large excavator with twenty-five (25) successfully reaching bedrock allowing sampling.
 Several excavated pits proved to be highly anomalous in nickel and or cobalt with values reaching 673 ppm nickel and 68 ppm cobalt.

-Two targets are being explored on the Hedgehog project which is prospective for both Cyprus style massive copper-gold-silver-cobalt mineralization and Barkerville Gold Mines style gold mineralization (see Surge news release dated July 31, 2019 and September 17, 2019).
+Two targets are being explored on the Hedgehog project which is prospective for both Cyprus style massive copper-gold-silver-cobalt mineralization and Barkerville Gold Mines style gold mineralization (see Eastfield news release dated September 17, 2019).

 Two separate areas of mineralization have been discovered at Hedgehog to date.
 The 2019 work program was focussed on the Lottie area where numerous massive sulfide boulders have been found which are mineralized with copper, silver and cobalt and where a historic placer gold mine is located.
 A separate area of interest, located approximately ten kilometers to the north of the Lottie area, has been named Golden Sky.
 Here outcropping quartz veins discovered in 2013 have returned values to 1.51 g/t gold, 1.37% zinc, 0.48% lead, 1,203 ppm arsenic and 1,313 ppm antimony (plus many lesser values).
 No work was completed at Golden Sky in 2019.